wp-plugins/advanced-ads/readme.txt

 = visitor conditions =

 display ads by conditions based on the visitor

 * all devices, mobile only or exclude mobile users
+* hide all ads from logged in users based on their role

 = based on WordPress standards =